Water Damage Insurance Claims vs. Flood Claims

 When water causes damage in your home, should you file a water damage insurance claim or a flood claim?
 You ask.
 We explain.

 Broken pipes, overflowing bathtubs, broken toilets, burst water mains, damaged washing machine hoses and flash floods.
-If water damages your home, your first step is to determine whether you have a water damage claim or a flood claim.
+There are so many ways water can cause expensive damage to your home.
+When the damage happens, your first step is to determine whether you have a water damage insurance claim or a flood claim.

 - Overflow of inland or tidal waters

 - Unusual and rapid accumulation or runoff of surface waters from any source